MateenKhan/kafka-helper/README.md

 ### Technologies used:
-1. Spring boot and kakfa for backend
+1. Spring boot and apache kakfa client for backend
 2. Bootstrap 4 for the ui